RHV-team/RapidHRV/paper/paper.md

 Evidence has outlined a link between heart rate (HR), heart rate variability (HRV), and health-related risks [@Hillebrand:2013; @Jandackova:2016].
-There is now an influx of research looking into whether these measures can be derived in naturalistic settings (e.g. wrist-worn photoplethysmography @Georgiou:2018; @Mulcahy: 2019).
+There is now an influx of research looking into whether these measures can be derived in naturalistic settings using e.g. wrist-worn photoplethysmography [@Georgiou:2018; @Mulcahy:2019].
 A key issue that arises in these settings however is the low signal to noise ratio [@Caizzone:2017], leading to highly noisy points estimates.
 Whilst some packages are available for the analysis of HR/HRV, these are typically modality-specific, and not targeted at wrist-worn measures (e.g. systole for pulse